XinFinOrg/xdc-subnet-docs/docs/deployment/1_launch_subnet.md

   - EXTIP (Optional): NAT port mapping based on the external IP address.
   - SYNC_MODE (Optional): The node syncing mode.
 Available values are full or fast.
 Default to full.
   - LOG_LEVEL (Optional): {{Log level, from 1 to 5 where 1 produce least logs. default to 3 if not provided}}
-3. Provide your own `genesis.json` file
+3. Provide your own `genesis.json` file under the current directory.
+(The file generated from Step 2)
-  - The `genesis.json` file is the one you generated from step 2., make sure you rename the file to `genesis.json`
 4. Run `docker-compose up subnet`